-Secret Amazon tips and tricks: The definitive guide
+Amazon tips and tricks: Best shopping hacks to know

 AmazonFresh

-AmazonFresh is Amazon's grocery delivery and pickup service in select cities.
+AmazonFresh was the original name for Amazon's grocery delivery and pickup service in select cities.
 Prime members can get the benefits of AmazonFresh for an additional monthly membership fee of $14.99.
 Go here to see if delivery or pickup is available in your area.

-AmazonFresh meal kits aren't like most of the other meal kits.
-For starters, you're able to order a feast for one, two, or six people.
-They cost between $18 and $20 for a two-person meal.
-The price per serving is about the same as the competitors.
-However, to order a meal kit, you must be a member of Amazon Prime ($99 per year) and Amazon Fresh ($14.99 a month).
-You also must live in a supported location.

-Amazon Twitch Prime benefits
+Amazon Prime Gaming

-Amazon-owned Twitch now offers benefits just for Amazon Prime members.
-This new set of benefits is dubbed Twitch Prime.
-To get access to it, you must pay Amazon's annual $99 Prime membership fee, but you'll get ad-free viewing and discounts on pre-order and new games.

-Also, to celebrate Amazon Prime Day 2019, Twitch recently announced Twitch Sells Out, a two-day television-shopping-channel-
+Previously a part of the Amazon Twitch Prime benefits, Amazon Prime Gaming offers access to free games for download every month as well as exclusive in-game content and loot and no extra cost.
+In addition, you get a free Twitch channel subscription each month, exclusive emoticons, expanded chat colour options and extended storage of your broadcasts.

 Amazon Prime Book Box